mesopelagique/kaluza-cli/README.md

 kaluza add mesopelagique/formula_compose
 ```

-A dependency will be added to your `component.json`
+A dependency will be added to your `component.json` without installing

 #### Add a developpement dependency